Kylegoslin/ARTLOTS/README.md

 {
 	"activityName": "Getting ready for school",
 	"metadata": {
-		"description": "This is a collection of tasks outlining getting ready for school.
-Aimed at a medium level of complexity.
-To work on listening and criticl thinking", "classifications": {
+		"description": "This is a collection of tasks outlining getting ready for school.", "classifications": {
 			"language_class": "med",
 			"adaptability_class": "high",